Jobedge helps Grace gear up for a future in health sciences

 Grace was referred to Jobedge’s Disability Employment Services in March 2022 after experiencing a range of long-term mental health struggles.Job Seekers Read more

 It’s 2021 – and while we haven’t left all the problems of 2020 behind (thanks COVID!), it’s a chance to refresh, reset and refocus.

 Start by setting your 2021 career goals or intentions (whichever word feels more inspiring to you).
-By getting clear on your goals, it’ll help you focus and work out what you need to do to make it happen.
+Getting clear on your goals will help you focus and work out what you need to do to make it happen.

 Not sure how to set career goals?
 Here are some easy steps to set achievable – and empowering – career goals.